Adam Zamenhof

-Adam Zamenhof (1888 – 29 January 1940) was a Polish physician known for his work on ophthalmology and the son of L. L. Zamenhof, the inventor of Esperanto.
+Adam Zamenhof (1888 – 29 January 1940) was a Polish physician known for his work on ophthalmology.
+He was the son of L. L. Zamenhof, the inventor of Esperanto, and his wife Klara.
 Before the Holocaust, Zamenhof had invented a device to check blind spots in the field of vision.
 During World War II, 6 September 1939, he was head of the Starozakonnych Hospital in Warsaw, and its director.
-On 1 October 1939 Zamenhof was arrested and sent to the camp in Palmiry, where he was murdered by the Nazis.
+On 1 October 1939 Zamenhof was arrested and sent to the camp in Palmiry, where he was murdered by the Germans.

 Adam and his wife Wanda were the parents of Louis-Christophe Zaleski-Zamenhof.